 Other colors such as green and brown are used for things like camping or to cover tools and equipment.
 You might find these tarps on construction sites, and you can use them to assist you with landscaping or in your garden.

 The durability will come from the thickness and type of material used to construct the tarp.
 The type of grommets also matters where durability is concerned.
-You will find that grommets will be made of aluminum (the weakest of them all), plated steel, and brass (the most durable of them all).
+You will find that grommets can be made of aluminum (the weakest of them all), plated steel, and brass (the most durable of them all).
 The spacing of the grommets are determined by the size and grade of the tarp, but they are usually spaced between 18 to 36-inches apart.
 The more grommets, the sturdier the tarp will be when it is tied down.

 You want to be sure you choose a tarp that matches your climate because if it isn’t waterproof you wouldn’t want to use it in a rain forest, and if it crumbles in the sunshine then you wouldn’t want to use it in the middle of the desert where the sun will beat down on it all the time.